-- What is your dream project or client, and what can you make that will bring you closer to them?
+- What is my dream project or client, and how do I make a YouTube video that will bring me closer to them?

-- What do you like to do for fun and how can you incorporate that into your craft?
+- What do you like to do for fun and how do you make videos on youtube that incorporate your interests?

 - Who inspires you and what can you say about them?